 This Strategic Planning for Business course focuses on the exploration of the elements of a successful organization including an analysis of the internal environment, processes, external environment, and strategic decision making.
 Emphasis will be placed on management decisions and actions, strategic considerations, organizational structure and design, marketing and sales of tangible goods and/or services.
 The impact of the micro/macro external environments will also be analyzed and evaluated.
-Prerequisites: MAN 1030 and APA 2121.
-Lecture Hours 40.0 Lab Hours 00.0
+Prerequisites: MAN 2300, MAR 1011, FIN 1103, APA 2121 or ACG 2021 Lecture Hours: 40 Lab Hours: 0